bhatit2/Front-end-Interview-questions/README.md

 ## CSS3 Interview questions
 1. Explain CSS box model.
 2. Explain position property in css?
-What are the posible values of position property.
-Explain the usecase for each.
+What are the possible values of position property.
+Explain the use case for each.
 3. Explain box-sizing property.
 What are its possible values?
 If we set a fixed width and height of an element, what all properties will be included in that?
 4. Explain clearfix.
 5. Explain css selectors.
 What are the different types of selectors available?
-6. What are Psuedo selectors?
+6. What are Pseudo selectors?
 7. Arrange the following selectors in the decreasing order of specificity : id, class, inline-style, element, !important.
 8. Explain display property.
 Difference between display inline and display inline-block?